The Meaning of Santosha: How to Find Contentment Now

 It is about being ok with yourself regardless of your situation.
 When we talk about doing the work in yoga, the work is not nailing a difficult pose.
 The work is coming to a place where doing the pose or not doesn’t impinge on our self-worth.
 As is so often the case, the work we do on the mat reverberates into all corners of our lives.
 You still change and grow but you become less attached to the results because your happiness is not based on results.

 Realising that santosha doesn’t hinge on perfection is crucial.
 It’s a state of mind in which we can experience ups and downs, highs and lows, and then return to something like equilibrium.
 Our boats can still be rocked but they don’t capsize quite as easily.

 ‘It’ can take several forms.
 Writing in a gratitude journal is one option.
 Coming up with five good things in your life and putting them down on paper helps tip the scales toward contentment quite a bit.
-It’s a strong counter to the type of negative comparison thoughts that often run like a ticker-tape across our consciousnesses.
-Focusing on the things you do have going for you is much more beneficial than dwelling on what you are lacking.
+It’s a strong counter to the type of negative comparisons that often run like a ticker-tape across our consciousnesses.
+Focusing on the things you have going for you is much more beneficial than dwelling on what you are lacking.

 If keeping a journal isn’t your style, try a short meditation instead.
 Sit down, close your eyes, and think of a few things you are thankful for.
 It could be the same things every time as long as you take a moment to really feel how these things lift you up.

 Contentment doesn’t have to wait until you’re older/wiser/have accomplished more.
 It isn’t something that you should count on enjoying later.
 Like many things in yoga, santosha may look like a goal but it’s really more of a process.
 The first step is recognising what you already have, not in terms of material possessions but in the intangibles like love and community.
-Those are the roots from which happiness can rise.
+Those are the roots from which happiness can grow.